From MySQL 8.0.20, you can enable binary log transaction

 Other types of control event, such as view change events and heartbeat events.

 Non-transactional events and the whole of any transactions that contain them.
-For example, a transaction involving a mix of non-transactional and transactional storage engines would not have its payload compressed.
+A transaction involving a mix of non-transactional and transactional storage engines does not have its payload compressed.